 All features as required in the performance of duties.
-The eMap21a is designed for reporting equipment issues that do not affect safe operations but require Mechanical Department assistance, for example: restroom cleanliness, seat fixtures etc. All other equipment defects must continue to be called in directly to the CNOC Mechanical Desk and recorded manually on the MAP21A form as outlined in AMT-3 Equipment Instructions.
+The eMap21a is designed for reporting equipment issues that do not affect safe operations but require Mechanical Department assistance, for example: restroom cleanliness, seat fixtures etc. All other equipment defects must continue to be called in directly to the CNOC Mechanical Desk and recorded on the eMAP21A as outlined in AMT-3 Equipment Instructions.